 Roll flat on a silicon baking sheet.
 (To make rolling the dough easiest, cover the dough with plastic wrap.)

 Bake until it starts to brown.
 (It takes 7 to 9 minutes).

 Note that this recipe contains neither gluten nor leavening, and thus fits Sephardic customs for Passover food.

 Commentary: The simplest cracker recipe would have only flour mix and water.
 Everything else is "extras" to help either texture or taste.
-We use milk, salt, almond meal, and brown sugar for taste, and olive oil for texture.
+We use milk, salt, and sugar for taste, and flaxseed meal and olive oil for texture.
 Be brave, since it is easy and safe to experiment.
-We've made nice crackers with different nut meals (and/or flax seed meal) and with juice instead of milk.
-If you leave out the olive oil your cracker will be healthier but will be more difficult to roll thin and will not be as crispy--in other words, you'll probably get a thicker cracker that tastes much better fresh from the oven than it will later on.
+We've made nice crackers with different nut meals and with juice instead of milk.

 Now we own an oven with an "air fry" setting.

 Preheat the oven to 400 degrees using the air fry setting.